-Editor’s note: Our series focused on pancreatic cancer survivors, leading into PanCAN Action Week (starting June 13!) continues, featuring a moving speech from “Star Trek” actor Kitty Swink, given at PurpleStride Los Angeles on April 30, 2022.
+Editor’s note: Our series focused on pancreatic cancer survivors continues, featuring a moving speech from “Star Trek” actor Kitty Swink, given at PanCAN PurpleStride Los Angeles on April 30, 2022.

 In the words of Kitty, “PanCAN has proven, over and over, that investing in research funding doesn’t just extend lives.
 It saves them.
 I’m going to keep advocating for it until every patient is as lucky as I am.”

 Good morning, everybody!
 I am so glad to be here.
 Heck, as an 18-year survivor, I wake up every morning so glad to be here.